 “You’re so beautiful.
 Give the world a show.”
 These lyrics from the single You’re so beautiful, featured in a memorable episode of Fox’s glossy, and guilty pleasure Empire, gave us just that.
 A show with a new pop culture reference.
 It wasn’t so much the song or lyrics that is of importance here, but rather the messenger.
 The black Dynasty-esque drama to this day, continues to spark new conversations about inclusion whether folks are ready for it or not.
 I’ll explain later.

 When Lee Daniel’s semi-operatic hit show returns next fall, Oscar nominees Taraji P. Henson and Terrence Howard will graciously, and some may say unceremoniously, take their final bow.
 I do however, must confess my real reason for tuning into the show in the first place.
-As much as I loved Taraji’s epic, and now iconic one-liners as Cookie Lyons, and Terrence’s portrayal of the troubled and brooding Luscious, I was there nestled in my favorite corner of the sofa Wednesday nights for one reason only.
-That would be for glimpse into the world of Jamaal Lyons played by the talented, and now infamous Jussie Smollett.
+As much as I loved Taraji’s epic, and now iconic one-liners as Cookie Lyons, and Terrence’s portrayal of the troubled and brooding Lucious, I was nestled in my favorite corner of the sofa Wednesday nights for one reason only.
+That would be for a glimpse into the world of Jamaal Lyons played by the talented, and now infamous Jussie Smollett.

 You see to talk about Jussie, I have to start at the beginning.
 I’m one of those people who takes pride in harboring useless information.
 This includes my rich knowledge of television history including the good, bad, and short lived shows that for some reason, remain etched in my brain.
 One in particular was the little engine that could of sitcom called On Our Own.